• Home

 Dried Oatstraw, photo from Mountain Rose Herbs

-Oatstraw is the super gentle, nourishing grasses of the oat plant.
-Both oats (the grain) and the oat grasses are incredibly nourishing, and soothing to the system.
-Oatstraw promotes a strong and calm nervous system, and healthy endocrine system- something that is absolutely crucial when trying to conceive.
 Susan Weed in her book “Healing Wise” writes, “ Avena [oatstraw] eases spasms and inflammation throughout your being, allowing engorged cells to relax, release fluid, and cool off.”
 This sounds to me like exactly what we are trying to do while attempting to conceive!
-Reduce inflammation (which can cause ovulation and implantation problems) and calm the body so that it can receive that little embryo and nourish it!
-Oatstraw is high in vitamin C vitamin A, calcium, iron, potassium, phosphorus, the vitamin B complex (including folate), vitamins E, G, and K, and fiber.
-Finally, oatstraw helps to stabilize your blood sugar- something that we all know is crucial in a fertility friendly diet.
+Reduce inflammation (which can cause ovulation and implantation problems) and calm the body to receive and nourish that little embryo!
+Oatstraw is high in vitamins C and A, calcium, iron, potassium, phosphorus, the vitamin B complex (including folate), vitamins E, G, and K, and fiber.
+Finally, oatstraw helps to stabilize your blood sugar- something that we all know is crucial in a fertility-friendly diet.
 Oatstraw is absolutely safe throughout pregnancy- no worries there.
-If you have Celiacs and need to strictly avoid all gluten, consider purchasing a gluten-free oatstraw like this one from Oregon’s Wild Harvest.
+If you have Celiacs and need to strictly avoid all gluten, please know it is very hard to source certified gluten-free oatstraw (although it is not a normal gluten-containing food, people may be cross-reactive, or there may be cross-contamination in processing).

 I do want to mention one other herb that is very helpful for some women struggling with “infertility” but that I did not personally use when trying to conceive- Red Clover.